 The National Chlamydia Screening Programme (NCSP) was established in England in 2003.
-The primary aims of the NCSP were to control Chlamydia through the early detection and treatment of the disease.
-The infection is particularly prevalent in the 15 to 24 years population and can lead to serious long term health consequences, particularly for women.
-With many of the symptoms of Chlamydia remaining asymptomatic, many cases go undetected.
+The primary aim of the NCSP was to control Chlamydia through the early detection and treatment of the disease.
+The infection is particularly prevalent in the 15 to 24 year old population and can lead to serious long term health consequences, particularly for women.
+With many of the symptoms of Chlamydia remaining asymptomatic many cases go undetected.

-The PCT was set challenging targets nationally of screening 17% of the 15 to 24 years population in 2008/09, 25% in 2009/10 and 35% in 2010/11.
+The PCT was set challenging targets nationally of screening, 17% of the 15 to 24 years population in 2008/09, 25% in 2009/10 and 35% in 2010/11.
 The results were measured as one of the vital signs indicators (VSI) during the reporting period.
-In 2008/09 Richmond carried out tests on the equivalent of 17.9% of the population which was just over the national target.
+In 2008/09 test were carried out on the equivalent of 17.9% of the population, which was just over the national target.
 Of those tests 3.9% tested positive for Chlamydia.
-In 2009/10 Richmond again met the target of 25% by screening the equivalent of 28.3% of the 15-24 years population.
-During this period 2.7% of those tests resulted in a positive diagnosis.
-For 2010/11 23.2% were tested which was lower than the previous year and did not meet the target.
+In 2009/10 Richmond upon Thames again met the target of 25% by screening the equivalent of 28.3% of the 15 to 24 years population.
+During this period 2.7% of those test resulted in a positive diagnosis.
+For 2010/11, 23.2% were tested which was lower than the previous year and did not meet the target.
 Of those tests, 2.8% tested positive for Chlamydia.